TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netapp-monitor-metric-not-accurate.md

   "$schema": "SelfHelpContent",
   "subscriptionRequired": true,
   "resourceRequired": true,
-  "title": "Metric are not accurate or not populating", "fileAttachmentHint": "",
+  "title": "Metrics are not accurate or not populating", "fileAttachmentHint": "",
   "formElements": [
     {